Build A Studio with Livestream's Recommended Hardware Specs

 1) Plug in the dongle that came in your software box and launch the Studio Launcher to install Livestream Studio.

-3) Plug in your sources into the Decklink Quad Card, and voila, you're now ready to cut your live show and stream it to the web!
+3) Plug in your sources, and voila, you're now ready to cut your live show and stream it to the web!